Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

-\textbf{Variational Auto-encoder:} For dense prediction task with input variable $x$ and output variable $y$, we refer to conditional variational auto-encoder (CVAE) \cite{cvae} instead, where the input image $x$ is the conditional variable.
-As a conditional directed graph model, a conventional CVAE mainly contains two modules: a generator model $f_\theta(x)$, which is a saliency generator in this paper, to produce the task related predictions, and an inference model $q_\theta(h|x,y)$, which infers the latent variable $h$ with image $x$ and annotation $y$ as input.
-Learning a CVAE framework involves approximation of the true posterior distribution of $h$ with an inference model $q_\theta(h|x,y)$, with the loss function as:
+\textit{2) Variational Auto-encoder (VAE)~\cite{VAE_Kingma}:} For dense prediction task with input variable $x$ and output variable $y$, we refer to conditional variational auto-encoder (CVAE) \cite{cvae} instead, where the input image $x$ is the conditional variable.
+As a conditional directed graph model, a conventional CVAE mainly contains two modules: a generator model $f_\theta(x)$, which is a saliency generator in this paper, to produce the task related predictions, and an inference model $q_\theta(z|x,y)$, which infers the latent variable $z$ with image $x$ and annotation $y$ as input.
+Learning a CVAE framework involves approximation of the true posterior distribution of $z$ with an inference model $q_\theta(z|x,y)$, with the loss function as:

-The first term is the reconstruction loss and the second is the Kullback-Leibler divergence of prior distribution $p_\theta(h|x)$ and posterior distribution $q_\theta(h|x,y)$, where both of them are usually parameterized by multi-layer perceptron (MLP).
+The first term is the reconstruction loss and the second is the Kullback-Leibler divergence of prior distribution $p_\theta(z|x)$ and posterior distribution $q_\theta(z|x,y)$, where both of them are usually parameterized by multi-layer perceptron (MLP).

-\textbf{Alternating back-propagation:} Alternating back-propagation \cite{ABP} updates the latent variable and network parameters in an EM manner.
-Given the network prediction with the current parameter set, it infers the latent variable by Langevin dynamics based MCMC \cite{mcmc_langevin}, which is called \enquote{Inferential back-propagation} \cite{ABP}.
-Given the updated latent variable $h$, the network parameter set is updated with gradient descent, which is called \enquote{Learning back-propagation} \cite{ABP}.
-Similar to the VAE \cite{VAE_Kingma} or CVAE \cite{cvae} frameworks, ABP intends to infer $h$ and learn the network parameter $\theta$ to minimize the reconstruction loss.
-Specifically, ABP \cite{ABP} samples $h$ directly from its posterior distribution with a gradient-based Monte Carlo method, namely Langevin Dynamics \cite{mcmc_langevin}:
+\textit{3) Alternating back-propagation (ABP):} Alternating back-propagation \cite{ABP} updates the latent variable and network parameters in an EM manner.
+Given the network prediction with the current parameter set, it infers the latent variable by the Langevin dynamics based Markov Chain Monte Carlo (MCMC) \cite{mcmc_langevin}, which is called \enquote{Inferential back-propagation} \cite{ABP}.
+Given the updated latent variable $z$, the network parameter set is updated with gradient descent, which is called \enquote{Learning back-propagation}~\cite{ABP}.
+Similar to the VAE \cite{VAE_Kingma} or CVAE \cite{cvae} frameworks, ABP intends to infer $z$ and learn the network parameter $\theta$ to minimize the reconstruction loss.
+Specifically, ABP \cite{ABP} samples $z$ directly from its posterior distribution with a gradient-based Monte Carlo method, namely Langevin Dynamics~\cite{mcmc_langevin}:

-{where $h_0\sim\mathcal{N}(0,\mathbf{I})$, and the gradient term is defined as:}
+{where $z_0\sim\mathcal{N}(0,\mathbf{I})$, and the gradient term is defined as:}

 $t$ is the time step for Langevin sampling, $s_t$ is the step size, $\sigma^2$ is variance of the inherent labeling noise.
 As no extra network is involved in the ABP based framework, the final loss function contains only the task-related loss.